At a glance

 Modules on topics in history, cultural studies, film and literature are taught in lectures and smaller group seminars, supported by our virtual learning environment.
 As well as learning about the specific topics in hand you will also benefit from training in the key skills needed for undergraduate study, such as research and essay writing.

 Assessment is through coursework and exams.
 The first year is a qualifying year; only the grades from your second and final years count towards your degree.

-More than 90 per cent of our students graduate with upper-second or first-class degrees.
-Recent graduates' first jobs have included positions in publishing, translating/interpreting, law, financial services, cultural management, the Russo-British Chamber of Commerce, television, journalism, the Civil Service, the Foreign and Commonwealth Office and teaching in the UK and abroad.
+More than 90 per cent of our students graduate with 2:1 or first-class degrees.
+Recent graduates' first jobs have been with the Russo-British Chamber of Commerce, Ernst & Young, Boots plc, Allen & Overy legal services, Oxford University Press, the Foreign and Commonwealth Office and the Civil Service.
+Others go into journalism and teaching.
 Our students are also well placed to undertake postgraduate study.

-In 2012, 92.3% of first-degree graduates in the Department of Russian and Slavonic Studies who were available for employment for employment had found work or further study within six months.
-The average starting salary for 2012/13 full-time graduates of the Department of Russian and Slavonic Studies was £17,100 with the highest being £22,000.*
+In 2014, 86% of first-degree graduates in Russian and Slavonic Studies who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £23,375 with the highest being £50,000.*

 Application and interview

 Offers are usually made without interview.
 Students with non-standard entry requirements, including mature students, may be invited to an interview.